contao/docs/docs/dev/framework/templates/architecture.md

 ```text
 red; } { body: display:none;
 ```
-A perfectly valid, safe value for `color` in the HTML context would effectively produce this style - certainly not what we want:
+A perfectly valid and safe value for `color` in the HTML context, would produce this unwanted result in the CSS context.
+This is certainly not what we want:

 ```html
 <style>